numpy/numpy/doc/neps/nep-0031-uarray.rst

 in NEP-13 `[4]`_, and the ``__array_function__`` protocol in NEP-18 `[2]`_, but this has shown the
 need for further protocols to be developed, including a protocol for coercion. `[5]`_.
 The reasons these overrides are needed have been extensively discussed in the references, and this NEP will not attempt to go into the details of why these are needed.
+Another pain point requiring yet another protocol is the duck-array protocol. `[9]`_

 This NEP takes a more holistic approach: It assumes that there are parts of the API that need to be overridable, and that these will grow over time.
 It provides a general framework and a mechanism to